c-mart/smog/install_guide.md

     os.environ['SMOG_CONFIG'] = '/var/www/smog_config.py'  # Change path to your smog config file if necessary
     from smog import app as application

 Create a VirtualHost file for Apache, `/etc/apache2/sites-available/smog.conf`.
 An example of this file follows.
-Change the ServerName and ServerAlias to the hostname of your blog.
-Edit the directory fields to point to the location of your smog repo folder and WSGI file if you placed them somewhere else.
+Change the ServerName to the domain/hostname of your blog as you configure in DNS.
+Edit the directory fields to reflect the location of your smog repository folder and WSGI file if you placed them somewhere else.

     <VirtualHost *:80>
             ServerName myblog.c-mart.in